Before starting with CLion, check this Quick Start Guide.

 Microsoft Visual C++ compiler

 CLion supports and auto-detects Microsoft Visual C++ compiler from Visual Studio 2013, 2015 and 2017.
-CMake project is still required (it will be used along with the NMake generator).
+MSVC is used along with the NMake generator in CLion.

 Debugger is not supported in this case.